 - Cell phone records – During the discovery process, your attorney can request the other driver’s cell phone records to look for evidence of texting or phone use while driving.
 In some cases, it’s necessary to file a subpoena to compel the other side to provide the records.

-Statistics on Accidents & Injuries Caused by Distracted Driving
+What Are The Statistics on Accidents & Injuries Caused by Distracted Driving?

 It’s easy to understand why distracted driving is dangerous, but the following distracted driving statistics prove the true impact of this irresponsible behavior: